pretalx/pretalx-friendly-captcha/README.rst

 It adds a new, final CfP step with the FriendlyCaptcha captcha, in order to reduce spam, using FriendlyCaptcha v0.9.17.

+You need a FriendlyCaptcha account and subscription to use this plugin.

 Development setup
 -----------------